Holden Commodore (ZB): Models

-Compared to the VF Commodore, Holden rearranged the specification levels and model nameplates, with only the Calais (and Calais-V) surviving into the ZB series, this name having originated in the VK-series Commodore of 1984 as a luxury focused model.
-Various price cuts were made and wagon variants are more expensive.
-Like previous Commodores, the ZB Commodore's trim levels are split into two categories: Luxury (LT, Calais and Calais-V) and sport (RS, RS-V and VXR.)
+Compared to the VF Commodore, Holden rearranged the specification levels and model nameplates, with only the Calais (and Calais-V) surviving into the ZB series, this name having originated in the VK-series Commodore of 1984 as a luxury model.
+Like previous Commodores, the ZB Commodore's trim levels are split into two categories: Luxury (LT, Calais and Calais-V) and Sport (RS, RS-V and VXR.)
 The two model lines can be most easily distinguished by their unique front bumpers and side skirts, as well as unique rear bumpers with larger exhaust tips in the case of the RS-V and VXR.

 All models with either the 2.0L turbo petrol or diesel engine were exclusively front wheel drive, and all models with the 3.6L petrol V6 were exclusively all wheel drive, with the same GKN Twinster torque-vectoring all wheel drive system used in the Ford Focus RS.